GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/developer_info/revision_control.md

   with the amendment that on this project, we have adopted the convention of ending the subject line with a period.
 - Keep your topic branches small to facilitate review.
-- Before merging someone else's PR, make sure other reviewers' comments are resolved, and that the PR author considers the PR ready to merge.
+- Before merging someone else's MR, make sure other reviewers' comments are resolved, and that the MR author considers the MR ready to merge.
 - For security-sensitive code, ensure your changes have received an in-depth review, preferably from multiple reviewers.